tandonhrithik/tandonhrithik/README.md

 My current projects:
 - Developing a first person game in Unreal Engine using C++ and blender.
+- Learning to optimize code using DirectX 11 and its library.

 Thank you to all those who took time to read this.
 I hope that you find something interesting here.